ExiledNarwal28/android-sqlite-example/README.md

 **This program has a lot of inperfections and French.
 This is because it is a college project.
 I will translate any file in the repo, all you have to do is ask!**

+The app features two main lists : tasks and employees.
+You can add and edit tasks (name, description, due date, ...) and assigned them to employees.
+It is also possible to send SMS messages and phone employees directly from the app.
+Toasts popups warns you about the amount of task due for a certain timespan, which is configurable, along with many other features, in the preferences screen.

 This is a single-man college project where I had certain requirements :